 The EXata+Cyber package is a bundle of the EXata simulation/emulation platform plus the Cyber Behavior Model Library (Cyber Library).
 All of the capabilities of EXata are available, providing the same advantages and benefits.
 The addition of the Cyber Library allows you to evaluate communications models for their resiliency or vulnerability to cyber attack using our computer networking simulation software.

-The Cyber Library implements a broad range of attack characteristics which can be focused in a variety of ways against a software virtual network.
-The user can dynamically launch cyber warfare features on a model, including eavesdropping, radio jamming attacks, distributed denial of service (DDoS) attacks, and a variety of attacks detectable with 3rd party network intrusion detection software (NIDS) like snort.
+The cyber behavior model library implements a broad range of attack characteristics which can be focused in a variety of ways against a software virtual network.
+The user can dynamically launch cyber warfare features on a simulation network model, including eavesdropping, radio jamming attacks, distributed denial of service (DDoS) attacks, and a variety of attacks detectable with 3rd party network intrusion detection software (NIDS) like snort.
 Attacks can be targeted on specialized networks like wireless, wired, mobile ad-hoc (MANET) and tactical networks.
-Computer networking simulation allows the users to analyze their impact on the network itself, the applications and the end-users.
+Computer networking simulation software allows the users to analyze their impact on the network itself, the applications and the end-users.

 EXata+Cyber implements the following cyber behavior models:

 - IPSec: At the Network Layer, EXata+Cyber provides support for IP Security (IPSec), which provides a cryptographically based security for IPv4 and IPv6

-- WEP/CCMP: At the link layer, EXata+Cyber provides support for Wired Equivalent Privacy (WEP) and its secured successor, Counter Mode with Cipher Block Chaining Message Authentication Code Protocol (CCMP).
+- WEP/CCMP: At the link layer, EXata+Cyber behavior models provides support for Wired Equivalent Privacy (WEP) and its secured successor, Counter Mode with Cipher Block Chaining Message Authentication Code Protocol (CCMP).
 WEP is a MAC Layer security protocol intended to provide security for the wireless LAN equivalent to the security provided in a wired LAN.
 CCMP is an IEEE 802.11i encryption protocol designed to replace WEP.

 - Certificate Model: The Certificate model simulates the generation of certificates for unique network addresses